 Conversely, a big bed was the number one turn-on for men and women combined, suggesting that it may be time to forgo a little bedside table space in favor of a king size.

 Next up, 24% of men listed tons of grooming products as a top turnoff, as opposed to only 8% of women.
-We ladies do like our pampering products, but it may be time to do a little editing in the beauty closet.
+No matter how much you like your pampering products, but it may be time to do a little editing in the beauty closet.

 What should you collect instead of beauty elixirs and body creams?
 Books were listed as a turn-on, especially among boomer men.
 One healthy compromise?
 Swap your face mask and Netflix for a face mask and Tolstoy.